Blockchain-Enabled Federated Learning: A Reference Architecture Design, Implementation, and Verification: BCFL Reference Architecture

 \subsubsection{Participant in cross-silo scenario}

-Figure \ref{fig:fig9} illustrates the participant module design in the Cross-silo scenario.
-In the Cross-silo scenario, there is no selection of Evaluators among the participants.
-Instead, multiple auxiliary models are created, and participants take turns performing the role of an evaluator.
-Therefore, participants in the Cross-silo scenario can perform both the roles of an evaluator and a trainer.

-\begin{itemize} \item \textbf{Role check} : In a specific auxiliary model, the creation of the class should differ depending on whether the participant is a trainer or an evaluator. \item \textbf{Add auxiliary model} : Participants in the Evaluator role deploy their local model as the genesis model.
-Using this genesis model, other participants start training based on the Cross-device scenario.
+Fig. \ref{fig:fig9} illustrates the participant module structure in the cross-silo scenario.
+In this scenario, there is no dedicated evaluator among the participants.
+Instead, multiple auxiliary models are created, with participants alternately assuming the evaluator role.
+Thus, each participant in the cross-silo scenario can perform both the roles of an evaluator and a trainer.
+The newly considered modules, `check role' and `add auxiliary model,' in Fig. \ref{fig:fig9} are detailed as follows: \begin{itemize} \item \textbf{Role check}: In a specific auxiliary model, the creation of the class should be different depending on whether the participant is a trainer or an evaluator. \item \textbf{Add auxiliary model}: Participants in the evaluator role deploy their local model as the genesis model.
+Using this genesis model, other participants initiate training based on the cross-device scenario.

 \end{itemize}